jerseycity2018/team-6/README.md

 The following **required** user stories are complete:

 - [ ] Allows user to browse the list of free produce available everyday
-- [ ] Display events hosted by the Farm
+- [ ] Display events hosted by the Farm such as cooking lessons, yoga classes, farming lessons
 - [ ]
 - [ ]
 - [ ]